 - Distribution Option 3: Proportionate distribution with additional targeted growth.
 This approach integrates the principles of Option 1 but builds in provision for additional targeted growth.
 It would also direct additional development and growth in a number of key settlements, primarily in the south east and central parts of the County well connected to Tyneside and require land to be deleted from the Green Belt and released for development around a number of larger settlements.
 This approach would build upon the positive implications of option 1, particularly in the south and east of the County, but would have a number negative effects as it may result in encroachment of development into the countryside, an element of sprawl, risks the merger of settlements and have an effect on the character and setting of historic settlements.
 This option would have significant negative effects in part on landscape as Green Belt land would be released (in addition to loss of greenfield land).
 The additional targeted growth would increase resource use and waste generation and emissions from vehicles, and in turn have negative effects on air quality and climate change, which would be greater through this option from the additional growth.
 As additional development to meet needs within the County can largely be accommodated without Green Belt releases (except for some limited releases for new employment sites), it is not considered that special circumstances exist for such releases for the scale of growth proposed through this distribution option; - Distribution Option 4: Dispersed distribution.
 This approach would allow for increased development opportunities across Northumberland but specifically in the settlements in rural areas, with less development being delivered in the market towns and urban areas when compared to other options.
 Whilst this approach would support rural growth, and deliver other benefits within the rural areas, it is considered that it does not align with wider principles of sustainable development, and would not meet the growth requirements of the County overall.
 Such an option would also require Green Belt deletion, without sufficient justification with regard to exceptional circumstances.
 The viability of maintaining and providing services, including those provided by the Council, for an increasingly dispersed population would become increasingly problematic over the lifetime of the plan; - Distribution Option 5: New settlements.
 This approach would allow for development to be focussed in new settlements, of a scale to enable the level of development to support a number of key services.
 To ensure new settlements are sustainable, they should be located close to key employment centres and transport links.
 By their nature, new settlements would be in the countryside.
-However, locating them close to Tyneside and employment opportunities in South East Northumberland, would not support rural development.
-This approach would reduce the level of development going to established towns and villages, and not provide opportunities to enhance their vitality, and may affect the viability of key services and facilities within them.
+However, if a new settlement was located close to Tyneside, this would ensure access to employment opportunities in South East Northumberland and it would be less likely to support rural development.
+Conversely siting a settlement away from employment centres, or with limited access to them, would create challenges in delivering economic objectives.
+A new settlement approach would reduce the level of development going to established towns and villages, and not provide opportunities to enhance their vitality, and may affect the viability of key services and facilities within them.
 Development may therefore not be in the most sustainable locations in the County.